Top local movers for Kansas City to Colorado Springs moves

 - Colorado Springs is considered to be safer than Kansas City with a safety index of 58.06 vs Kansas City’s 42.6.

-Other things to consider for your Kansas City vs. Colorado Springs move
+Other things to consider for your Kansas City to Colorado Springs move

 - State regulator: You can check the status of a Colorado moving license through the state’s public utilities commission.

-- Change of address: We suggest filing your USPS change of address form at least one week before your move.
-Youโll be able to set your official move date, helping ensure your mail is forwarded correctly to Colorado Springs.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Colorado Springs without delay.
+You can select your official move date when completing the form.
 Start the process here.

 Where to live in Colorado Springs